-Minnesota Association of School Administrators (MASA)
+Minnesota Association of School Administrators

 1884 Como Avenue

-Dr. Amoroso’s background includes a wide range of experiences at both the school district and state levels.
-He has been a teacher, assistant principal, principal, director of educational services and human resources, and, for the last fifteen years, a school superintendent.
+Dr. Amoroso’s background includes a wide range of experiences at both the school district and state level.
+He has been a teacher, assistant principal, principal, director of educational services and human resources, and for fifteen years, a school superintendent.
 He has been active in the statewide and national dialogue on educational policy issues, working with a variety of groups to promote and support public education.
 An accomplished presenter, Dr. Amoroso has spoken before numerous education and civic groups in addition to serving as an adjunct professor in Educational Leadership for Minnesota State University, Mankato.